Cremation

 There are some things that can’t go with the deceased through the cremation process, as they are likely to damage the cremator machine.
 These include: a pacemaker (if the deceased has one, we will remove it for them), any glass larger than spectacles or a watch face, or anything with a battery.

-Another thing the crematorium staff will watch out for is unusual paint or varnish on the casket.
+Another thing the crematorium staff will watch out for is unusual paints or varnishes on the casket.
 These can create smoke when cremated, which can lead to complaints from neighbours.
-If the casket or its finish is out of the ordinary, we’ll discuss the specifications at the arrangement meeting.
+If the casket components are out of the ordinary, we’ll discuss the specifications at the arrangement meeting.

 Direct cremation